wpgeeks/wp-most-popular/readme.txt

 Yes!
 The plugin is open source and I host it on [Github](https://github.com/MattGeri/WP-Most-Popular).
 Feel free to send me pull requests.

 == Changelog ==

+= 0.2 =
+* Added the ability to query multiple different post types (thanks [inc2734](https://github.com/inc2734)
+* You can now also choose a specific post type from the widget

 = 0.1 =
 *	First version of the plugin released